vestrel00/contacts-android/docs/dev-notes.md

 I want to keep the dependency list of this library to a minimum.
 The Contacts Provider is native to Android since the beginning.
 I want to honor that fact by avoiding adding dependencies here.
-I made a bit of an exception by adding the [Dexter library][2] for permissions handling for the permissions modules (not in the core modules).
-I'm tempted to remove the Dexter dependency and implement permissions handling myself because Dexter brings in a lot of other dependencies with it.
+I made a bit of an exception by adding a permissions handling library for the permissions modules (not in the core modules).
+I'm tempted to remove the permissions dependency and implement permissions handling myself because external dependencies brings in other dependencies with it.
 However, it is not part of the core module so I'm able to live with this.

-TODO Remove/replace Dexter.
-It is no longer being maintained.

 Keeping dependencies to a minimum is just a small challenge I made up.
 We will see how long it can last!